 2b Can any of you remember such a catastrophic event as the locust plague that Joel is referring to?
+The implied answer is "no".
 There have been such events in the past, but nothing to compare with this one!
 It is so bad that probably no one, no matter how old, can remember anything like it.
 Prophetically, the upcoming tribulation judgments will also be so severe that there will be no counterpart of them in history.